Let’s Assume Taxes

 This was the second time I’d stumped a distinguished professor.
 And he was right, it was a great question to study, particularly for me at AT&T. The telephone companies within the Bell system had continuously issued 40-year bonds callable after five years.
 If Bell system’s borrowing rate had declined since issuance, making it practical to the call our bonds, should we wait for the rate to decline further?
 But our borrowing rate could rise, instead!
 And while we were trying to decide whether to call our bonds, they were still requiring debt service at their high coupons.

 In 1979, my Bell Labs colleague Bill Boyce and I published “Optimum Bond Calling and Refunding.”[5]
 Later that same year we published “Tax Differentials and Callable Bonds[6]” in The Journal of Finance, which now had a new, tax-friendly, editor.
 In the second article, we showed that it’s better for taxable corporations to issue callable bonds than optionless bonds.
 And using essentially the same analytical method, last year, 44 years later, I published “Callable Tax-Exempt Bonds Are Too Costly”[7] showing that tax-exempt issuers should issue noncallable bullet maturity bonds.
-These papers, and much of my work between them, was a consequence of thinking about taxes after Burt Malkiel’s lecture and thinking about option pricing after Edward Thorp’s lecture.
+These papers, and much of my work between them, was a consequence of thinking about taxes after Burt Malkiel’s lecture and thinking about bond option pricing after Edward Thorp’s lecture.

 Going to the Street